MELISSA BLOCK, Host:

 ARNOLD: ...(unintelligible), you got pictures of machinery and stuff.

-Ms. LAURA SMIRIN (Manager, UTube): Just the people calling on the phone and then sending e-mails like that.
+LAURA SMIRIN: Just the people calling on the phone and then sending e-mails like that.
 When Ralph wasn't here and I'd open them up, a lot of them were very, very rude.

 ARNOLD: Laura Smirin is the manager of the company who's gotten some of the phone calls and e-mails.